VPNs

 There are some special VPN protocols created by different VPN services to improve performance.
 Most are built off the existing protocols we have discussed above.
 They include the following.

 • NordLynx: NordLynx is NordVPN’s custom take on the super-fast WireGuard protocol.
 It’s built to give you better speed without messing up your privacy.
-Nord added their own double NAT system to keep your identity safe while still getting lightning-fast connections.
 NordLynx great for things like streaming in HD, gaming without lag, or just browsing without slowdowns, and it works smoothly on both desktop and mobile.

 • Lightway: Lightway is ExpressVPN’s own protocol, made from scratch to be fast, light, and super reliable.
-It connects in seconds—even on unstable Wi-Fi—and doesn’t hog your battery.
+It connects in seconds, even on unstable Wi-Fi, and doesn’t hog your battery.
 It’s especially good if you’re switching networks a lot (like moving from home Wi-Fi to mobile data).
-It’s also open source now, which means other people have looked over the code to make sure it’s safe.

 • Chameleon: Chameleon is VyprVPN’s answer to internet censorship.
 It hides VPN traffic so that it doesn’t look like VPN traffic at all, which helps it sneak past strict firewalls in places where VPNs usually get blocked.
 It’s a solid option if you’re in a country with heavy restrictions, though it’s not the fastest out there.
 Still, it works when others might not.

 • Stealth: Stealth is Proton VPN’s protocol for beating VPN blocks and deep packet inspection.
 It disguises your connection so it looks like regular internet traffic, even if you’re behind a super strict firewall.
-Perfect if you’re trying to access stuff that’s usually off-limits or if you just don’t want anyone knowing you’re using a VPN.
 It’s especially handy in places that actively try to block VPNs.

 Choosing the Right VPN Protocol